Let Me Love You (Until You Learn to Love Yourself): Background and release

 Ne-Yo's 2012-released fifth album R.E.D. (as in "Realizing Every Dream") is the follow-up to the singer's 2010 concept-heavy studio album, Libra Scale.
 The album's first single titled "Lazy Love" premiered online on May 14, 2012, and was serviced to US urban radio later the same month.
 On June 12, 2012, the song was released for digital download in the United States, and a music video for the steamy R&B single premiered a day prior on June 11, 2012, on BET's 106 & Park.

 On July 9, 2012, "Let Me Love You" premiered online to various media outlets.
 A day later, it was released for digital download in Australia, mainland Europe, and the United Kingdom.
 "Let Me Love You" was served to US rhythmic / crossover radio stations on July 31, 2012, and a week later to pop / mainstream stations.
 It was released for US digital downloads on July 31, 2012.
 Internationally, "Let Me Love You" is the sole lead single for the album.
 On November 6, 2012, a remix was released with a different type of beat and an additional rap verse from French Montana.

 Writing and production

-At 4:14 in length, "Let Me Love You (Until You Learn to Love Yourself)" is an up-tempo club song written in the key of F Major with a chord progression in F major-D minor-C major which combines elements of Europop and synthpop.
+At 4:14 in length, "Let Me Love You (Until You Learn to Love Yourself)" is an up-tempo club song written in the key of F Major with a chord progression in Bb major-D minor-C major which combines elements of Europop and synthpop.
 The original instrumental track was written and produced British producers Mike Di Scala and Mark Hadfield, who began a production partnership in November 2011.
 In February 2012, the duo sent the then untitled "Let Me Love You (Until You Learn to Love Yourself)" along with eleven other songs to the management team of Norwegian production duo Mikkel S. Eriksen and Tor Hermansen, better known under their production moniker of Stargate.
 The Norwegian duo subsequently worked on the song writing additional music elements, while Australian indie pop singer and songwriter Sia wrote and recorded the "top line vocals".